Installing Enterprise Issuer for Next-Gen Trust Security using Helm¶

 kubectl --namespace venafi create configmap ca-cert-proxy --from-file=ca.crt=<file-name>

-This step installs Enterprise Issuer and configures it to use the pull secret and CA bundles from the prerequisites.
+Install Enterprise Issuer and configure it to use the pull secret and CA bundles from the prerequisites.

 -